First 15 Things to Do After Landing in Calgary

 Common mistakes: Using a format from your home country, including personal details that Canadian employers consider inappropriate, or writing generic objectives instead of tailored summaries.

-⚡ Pro Tip: Many settlement agencies offer free resume review services.
-Take advantage of them.
-Also, create a LinkedIn profile — it's where most Canadian professional networking happens.
+Note: Many settlement agencies offer free resume review services.
+A LinkedIn profile can also help with Canadian professional networking.

 A resume that doesn't match Canadian expectations can silently disqualify you from roles you're perfectly qualified for.
 This step is worth getting right.